growdigital/growdigital.org/src/posts/171122-groundrework-prettier-eslint.md

 I then ran the `$ eslint --init` command to install a config file locally, choosing a well-recommended [Airbnb style](https://www.npmjs.com/package/eslint-config-airbnb) without the side salad of React, in a JSON sauce.

-The only tricky bit is [Integrating Prettier with ESLint](https://prettier.io/docs/en/eslint.html#turn-off-eslint-s-formatting-rules), for there is a bit of overlap between formatting and linting.
+The only tricky bit is [Integrating Prettier with ESLint](https://prettier.io/docs/en/eslint.html), for there is a bit of overlap between formatting and linting.
 I went with [turning off ESLint’s formatting rules](https://prettier.io/docs/en/eslint.html#turn-off-eslint-s-formatting-rules) with a `$ npm install --save-dev eslint-config-prettier`.

 It’s all installed.
 It’s all committed.
 Doubtless I will be shouting at my computer ”NOT LIKE THAT” in the days to come…

+## UPDATE:

+Indeed I did start shouting at my computer, specifically not to wrap my Markdown prose.
+Luckily, [Ryan Zimmerman](https://github.com/RyanZim) pointed out on the [Prettier Gitter channel](https://gitter.im/jlongster/prettier) that there is a [prose wrap](https://prettier.io/docs/en/options.html#prose-wrap) setting for Markdown.

+I’m also using single quotes, as that’s what all the cool kids seem to be doing, and installed a [.prettierrc.json](https://prettier.io/docs/en/configuration.html) for these options.